Top Religions, Faiths, Philosophies & Religious Texts

 - RELIGION - organized collection of belief systems, cultural systems, and world views that relate humanity to spirituality and, sometimes, to moral values.
 Many religions have narratives, symbols, traditions and sacred histories that are intended to create meaning to life or traditionally to explain the origin of life or the Universe.

-- Religious people find it harder to understand the world - study - The Telegraph.
+- Religious people find it harder to understand the world - study - "People with religious beliefs have a poorer grasp of the physical world than their non-believing counterparts, a new study claims."

 - SACRED PLACES - a richly illustrated guide to the world's sacred places, sacred art, religious architecture and historic religious sites.